19hours/sg-statutes/Acts/Vigilante Corps Act.md

 “Corps” means the Vigilante Corps established under this Act;

-“detention barracks” means any building or part thereof set apart by the Commissioner for the purposes of persons serving sentences of detention;
+“detention barracks” means any building or part of a building set apart by the Commissioner for the purposes of persons serving sentences of detention;

 “disciplinary officer” means any officer or any police officer of or above the rank of Inspector in the Police Force who is appointed by the Commandant to conduct disciplinary proceedings;